jamalhabash/cookbook/_recipes/vegan-garlic-dip.md

     name: Combine the pressed garlic, butter, thyme, and basil in a bowl and microwave until the butter is melted and bubbling (about 30-45 seconds).
 This kind of cooks the garlic a bit and sort of re-hydrates the dried herbs.
+  - "@type": HowToStep
+    text: Remove from microwave and stir in mayo until smooth and incorporated.
+Add a pinch of salt if you like it saltier, but I didn't find I needed it.
+    name: Remove from microwave and stir in mayo until smooth and incorporated.
+Add a pinch of salt if you like it saltier, but I didn't find I needed it.
   aggregateRating:
   - "@type": AggregateRating
     ratingValue: 5